Call-for-Code-for-Racial-Justice/TakeTwo/README.md

 ## How it Works

+### What is TakeTwo?
+TakeTwo is an API that can be used in your development of text content or code to scan for potentially racially biased language.
+The API works by flagging and classifying phrases and words that have a tendency of being perceived as racially biased within the United States.
+See the [categories for commonly detectable types of racially biased language](#datasets) below.

+### How does TakeTwo work?
+TakeTwo leverages a crowd-sourced database of words and phrases that could be viewed as racially biased in the US.
+Verified, trusted contributors can use TakeTwo's browser extension to select potentially biased language in text-based media.
+These selections are classified under commonly detected types of racially biased language to train TakeTwo's text-classification machine learning model.

+TakeTwo's machine learning model is used to help identify subtle, context-dependent phrases or words that may be perceived as racially biased in the United States.

+Users of the API and browser extension can provide feedback on the value of the recommendations provided so that the AI model can be steadily improved and refined over-time.

 This API is underpinned by a crowd-sourced database of words and phrases that are deemed racially biased.
 These phrases are categorized in order to train an AI model on the significance of the context in which the language was used.
 Contributors to the project can be part of the crowdsourcing process by installing a browser extension.
-This API repo is part of the data capture process, which is used for modelling.
+This API repo is part of the data capture process, which is used for modeling.

 There are a number of other repositories related to this project: